 Despite its early breeding to bait bulls, the English Bulldog is gentle and good-natured and makes an excellent companion for the whole family.
 An ideal pet, as he loves to be in the company of his family.
 He adores children and makes an excellent companion to them because of his gentle, sometimes stubborn nature.

-It is a laid-back, loyal good natured and undemanding companion who would make a great companion for the elderly who do not want to feel guilty for not walking him or the “couch potato” family.
-Contrary to popular belief he does not drool, but he may snore.
+It is a laid-back, loyal good natured and undemanding companion who would make a great companion for the elderly who do not want to feel guilty for not walking them or the “couch potato” family.
+Contrary to popular belief it does not drool, but it may snore.